OpenVoter/soloseed/README.md

 SoloSeed is the next evolution of the SoloKey hardware token family, designed to provide:

-FIDO2/WebAuthn-compatible authentication for websites, devices, and services
+FIDO2/WebAuthn compatible authentication for websites, devices, and services

-Deterministic, recoverable identities stored as a human-memorizable seed (12–24 words, BIP39-style)
+Deterministic, recoverable identities stored as a human memorizable seed (12–24 words, BIP39-style)

-Hardware-backed security for daily use, while enabling full personal sovereignty over identity
+Hardware backed security for daily use, while enabling full personal sovereignty over identity

 SoloSeed builds directly on the open-source SoloKeys platform: